Name handling utilities for person and organisation names. This module contains a large (and growing)

 def metaphone(self) -> Optional[str]:

-return metaphone(self.ascii)
+return metaphone(ascii_form)

 return None